All Episodes

 That's my take on it.

-It's my take, but in the end, it's I think the president very cleverly handed off this to national security experts, the Department of Justice, the FBI, and their recommendation was, yeah, that stuff has to come out.
+It's my take, but in the end, I think the president very cleverly handed off this to national security experts, the Department of Justice, the FBI, and their recommendation was, yeah, that stuff has to come out.

 If they had disclosed that to the court, Sean, we all know that the court would have told them to take a hike.

-That's why they didn't disclose it to the court, and now of course it's coming out, it's all coming out, and they never expected it because they never expected Donald Trump to win.
+And they never expected it because they never expected Donald Trump to win.

 What was your take on her leaving?